Orientations of Morse flow trees in Legendrian contact homology: Introduction

 By the results in \cite{trees} there is a one-to-one correspondence between flow trees and pseudo-holomorphic disks defined by $\Lambda$.
 Briefly this works as follows.
 Consider the fiber scaling $s_\lambda:(x,y,z) \mapsto (x, \lambda y, \lambda z)$ which pushes $\Lambda$ towards the zero section.
-Then there is a choice of metric of $M$ and almost complex structure of $T^*M$, so that after a perturbation of $\Lambda$ there is a one-to-one correspondence between rigid flow trees of $\Lambda$ and sequences of $J$-holomorphic disks $u_\lambda$ in $T^*M$ with boundary on $\Pi_\C(s_\lambda(\Lambda))$.
+Then there is a choice of metric on $M$ and almost complex structure of $T^*M$, so that after a perturbation of $\Lambda$ there is a one-to-one correspondence between rigid flow trees of $\Lambda$ and sequences of $J$-holomorphic disks $u_\lambda$ in $T^*M$ with boundary on $\Pi_\C(s_\lambda(\Lambda))$.
 The disks are characterized by the property that their boundaries are arbitrarily close to the cotangent lift of the corresponding tree $\Gamma$.
 Moreover, the linearized boundary conditions of the disks tend to constant $\R^n$-boundary conditions, except at cusp points, where we get a split boundary condition which is constantly $\R$ in the first $n-1$ directions, and given by a uniform $\pm \pi$-rotation in the last direction, where the sign depends on the type of vertex.
 In addition, when we let $\lambda \to 0$, then the domain of the disk will split up into a finite union of strips and strips with one slit.
 See Section \ref{sec:slit}.

-The sign of a tree $\Gamma$ will be related to orientations of the moduli spaces of pseudo-holomorphic disks $u_\lambda$, where the latter space will be given orientation by orienting the determinant lines of the linearized $\dbar$-operator at the disks.
+The orientation of the moduli space of rigid trees will be related to orientations of the moduli spaces of the pseudo-holomorphic disks $u_\lambda$ converging to the trees.
+The latter space will be given orientation by orienting the determinant lines of the linearized $\dbar$-operator at the disks.
 This orientation, in turn, is defined by using methods from \cite{fooo} and \cite{orientbok}, and is called the \emph{capping orientation} of $u_\lambda$.
-This orientation is related to choices of orientations of the stable and unstable manifolds of the critical points of the flow lines of $\Gamma$, and also to the chosen spin structure of $\Lambda$.
-For a definition of the capping orientation, see Section \ref{sec:background}.